🕵 The Cache Hit Paradox

 - Full debug info: Provides complete symbol tables, variable names, and source line mapping for profilers

-- Comprehensive analysis: Enables NSight tools to correlate performance data with specific code locations
+- Comprehensive analysis: Enables Nsight tools to correlate performance data with specific code locations

-Step 3: System-wide investigation (NSight Systems)
+Step 3: System-wide investigation (Nsight Systems)

 Profile each kernel to see the big picture: